 Why Get a Filling

 Our mouths are home to hundreds, even thousands, of species of bacteria.
-Some of these species feed on the sugars and other carbs in our food, producing acid that attacks our tooth enamel.
-This acid can eventually cause a small hole in the tooth, a cavity, which can be effectively treated with tooth-colored fillings to restore the natural appearance of your smile.
+Some of these species feed on the sugars and other carbs in our food, producing acid that attacks our tooth enamel, which can lead to cavities that can be effectively treated with tooth-colored fillings at our Moore County dental practice to restore the natural appearance of your smile.

 Cavities make conditions more favorable for these bacteria.
 Food gets trapped in the hole, and the bacteria are more sheltered from your saliva, which is harmful to them.
-And in the cavity, their acid concentrates.
-This speeds the damage to your teeth.
+In the cavity, their acid concentrates, speeding up the damage to your teeth.

 As the cavity grows larger, you might start to feel sensitivity.
 Eventually, the cavity will reach the center of the tooth, where the living nerve is.
 Once bacteria infect the interior of the tooth, it can be very painful–and dangerous.
 That is when you need root canal therapy.

-Filling a cavity in its early stages seals it and slows the damage so you are less likely to need a crown or root canal therapy.
+Filling a cavity in its early stages seals it and slows the damage, so you are less likely to need a crown or root canal therapy.
+Our Aberdeen general dentists focuses on restoring your smile and repairing your teeth with effective, minimally invasive treatments.
+Early intervention with tooth-colored fillings ensures long-term dental health and helps maintain a beautiful, functional smile.

 Two Types of Tooth-Colored Fillings